 A more intimate hotel nestled on a peaceful hillside is the Fajardo Inn.
 Surrounded by vegetation, this property offers two pools, a mini-golf, a tennis court, and a gym.
 The beautiful gardens and quiet setting make it the perfect place for relaxation.

 Fresh seafood served in a variety of styles is Fajardo’s most popular offering.
 One of the best places for fine dining is the iconic Pasión por el Fogón, a mesón gastronómico that’s been around for more than 15 years.
 Its menu focuses on creole and seafood dishes like shrimp-stuffed lobsters, stuffed mofongo, mamposteao and skirt steak, red snapper, and other delicacies.

 Another eatery that has earned the distinction of being called a mesón gastronómico is Star Fish Restaurant at the Fajardo Inn.
 This elegant establishment presents local food in an elevated way.
 Seafood risotto, lobster tails, octopus salad, and seafood or meat paellas, are part of the menu.
 Star Fish Restaurant also serves breakfast.

-Other Fajardo options are La Estación, an old gas station turned restaurant that presents different cuts of meat and fresh fish.
-Cinco Nudos is a newer restaurant inside one of Fajardo’s marinas that has growing buzz.
+Another Fajardo option is La Estación; an old gas station turned restaurant that presents different cuts of meat and fresh fish.
+Cinco Nudos is a newer restaurant inside one of Fajardo’s marinas that has a growing buzz.